lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Key Usage Bits

-For protocols such as X.509 [RFC5280] that specify key usage along with the public key, then the composite public key associated with a composite KEM algorithm MUST contain only a `keyEncipherment` key usage, all other key usages MUST NOT be used.
+For protocols such as X.509 [RFC5280] that specify key usage along with the public key, then the composite public key associated with a Composite ML-KEM algorithm MUST contain only a `keyEncipherment` key usage, all other key usages MUST NOT be used.
 This is because the composite public key can only be used in situations that are appropriate for both component algorithms, so even if the classical component key supports both signing and encryption, the post-quantum algorithms do not.

-# Composite KEM Structures
+# Composite ML-KEM Structures

 ## kema-CompositeKEM {#sec-kema-CompositeKEM}

-The ASN.1 algorithm object for a composite KEM is:
+The ASN.1 algorithm object for a Composite ML-KEM is:

 ~~~
 kema-CompositeKEM {